myriagon/quantum_crc8/README.md

 The parameter `-f exp1a.0381.txt` tells the program to use the variables, BQM, embedding, etc stored in the file `exp1a.0381.txt`, which was written by `crc8_emb_bqm.py`.

-`crc8_qpu.py` submits the problem to the quantum computer remotely via the Leap platform.

 The parameter `-n 1000` tells it to read 1000 samples (answers) from the QPU -- i.e., to execute the program 1000 times in rapid succession.